What do I need to do for GDPR on my ecommerce site ?

 2. Remove all automatic opt-ins on your site.

 All checkboxes must be empty in online forms.
+An empty box cannot imply acceptance.

 3. Collect only information you require to run your business.